ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 >
 > We are now wrangling projects with appropriate expression matrices from the HCA DCP to CellxGene.
 I was wondering if you would be interested in submitting your analysis files to the Cellxgene visualization portal?
 >
-> If so, we would need to alter the .h5ad file(s) provided on Mendeley to comply with Cellxgene's schema requirements.
+> If so, we would need to alter the .h5ad file(s) accompanying the dataset to comply with Cellxgene's schema requirements.
 >
 > Let me know if you have any questions,
+>
+> Warm regards,
 >
 > [primary wrangler name]
 >
 > On behalf of the HCA DCP